 Regarding behavioral healthcare, Dr. Cooper's practice areas range from neuropsychological evaluation to outpatient treatment.
-He currently treats patients for issues ranging from mild anxiety to personality disorders.
-He has practiced in several environments, including college mental health, hospitals, public school systems (elementary, jr. high, and high school), correctional facilities, outpatient clinics, and also via telemedicine.
+He currently treats patients for issues ranging from mild anxiety to pervasive personality disorders.
+He has practiced in several environments, including college mental health, hospitals, public school systems (elementary through high school), correctional facilities, outpatient clinics, and also via telemedicine.
 His residency was completed through The Psychology Professionals of Northeast Texas / Terrell State Psychiatric Hospital Consortium.
 He currently works with the Texas Department of Family and Protective Services, various county probation and parole offices, several regional school districts, conducts second opinions for veteran's disability, and has worked with the 9-11 World Trade Center Mental Health Program.